Introduction

 This action will display the Name and Addresses of all Employees from the xSource() Array loaded from the Employees Table.

-- Enter the text Ave in the Text Box and see that the Matching Cases check box is in the selected state.
+Enter the text Ave in the Text Box and ensure that the 'matching cases' check box is in the selected state.

-This time you will find that only two Employee (Nancy & Laura) names and addresses are filtered and the word Ave is appearing in their Address Lines.
+This time you will find that only two employees (Nancy & Laura) names and addresses are filtered, and the word Ave is appearing in their Address Lines.

 In the Form_Load() Event Procedure, we have declared three Variables as fixed-length String Type (see the declaration line given below).